jckantor/TCLab/README.rst

 TCLab: Temperature Control Laboratory
 =====================================

 The `BYU Arduino Temperature Control Lab <http://apmonitor.com/pdc/index.php/Main/ArduinoTemperatureControl>`__ is designed as a modular, portable, and inexpensive solution for hands-on process control learning.
-Heat output is adjusted by modulating the voltage to a transistor.
-A thermistor measures the temperature.
+Heat output is adjusted by modulating current flow to each of two transistors.
+Thermistors measure the temperatures.
 Energy from the transistor output is transferred by conduction and convection to the temperature sensor.
+The dynamics of heat transfer provide rich opportunities to implement single and multivariable control systems.
 The lab is integrated into a small PCB shield which can be mounted to any `Arduino <https://www.arduino.cc/>`__ or Arduino compatible microcontroller.
 Experiments can then be programmatically controlled using Python over a USB connection.

+The TCLab modules provides access to the temperature control lab using Python, and includes the necessary Arduino firmware for device operation.

 Installation
 ------------